cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 \end{align*}
 $$

-Our goal is to maximize this term plus the log likelihood — or equivalently, minimize their opposite — with respect to $\theta$.
+Our goal is to maximize this term plus the log-likelihood — or equivalently, minimize their opposite — with respect to $\theta$.
 For a final step, let's discard the parts that don't include $\theta$ itself.

 $$
 \begin{align*}